GOP leaders reverse push for California recall endorsement

 There will be 46 replacement candidates on the Sept.
 14 ballot, including 24 Republicans.

 Earlier, the conservative Cox accused party insiders of trying to steer the endorsement to Faulconer, a centrist.
-Cox, in protest, said he wouldn’t seek the endorsement.
+Cox, in protest of what he viewed as a rigged process, said he wouldn’t seek the endorsement.

+Cox applauded Dhillon and Steel for the reversal, saying the endorsement threatened to divide Republicans while driving away independents and other potential recall supporters “when we need everybody.”

+“A Republican endorsement would just send the message that somehow we agree with Newsom that this is some kind of partisan effort.
+It is not,” Cox said in an interview.

 The recall grew out of widespread frustration during the pandemic over whipsaw stay-at-home orders, crushing job losses from business closures and long-running school closures that together disrupted life for millions.